tmpbci/LJ/README.md

 LICENCE : CC BY

+Dear

+I'm part of a group of laser freaks that use etherdreams in demoparty and many other occasions.
+Recently we started using your wonderful dac emulator that is so useful.

+It compiles and works flawlessly in fairly new computers, we tried successfully several os X and different linux flavors, but with older generation i5 M560 (a dual core 2.67 Ghz) when i run ./visualiser I get an error :

+ thread 'main' panicked at 'could not build default app window: GlutinCreationError(NoAvailablePixelFormat)', libcore/result.rs:1009:5
+note: Run with `RUST_BACKTRACE=1` for a backtrace.

+My guess is to modify the display creation in... nannou ?

+I don't speak Rust, but the dac emulator import a nannou crate, so I can't modify the code in dac emulator directly ?

+Would you consider supporting older computers by testing configuration and then modifying the display creation accordingly ?

+This will be very helpfull

 ![LJ](http://www.teamlaser.fr/thsf/images/fulls/THSF9-33.jpg)

 A software laser server with GUI for up to 4 lasers live actions.
 Think creative like Laser "battles", planetarium,...